chenrujun/azure-spring-apps-file-processing-sample/README.md

 5. [60%] Operation friendly: Auto recovery from error, for example:
    - [100%] An invalid text format.
 Handled by: Output a warning log.
    - [100%] Easy troubleshooting.
 For example: Get all logs about a specific file.
-   - [50%] Event Hub is unreachable.
-Handled by: Exit system when send message to EventHub failed.
+   - [100%] Event Hub is unreachable.
+Handled by: Output en error log then exit system.
    - [0%] Too many data to process in one interval.
 Not handled.
 Current idea: Handle it by admin instance and worker instance.
 6. [100%] This is a classic [Enterprise Integration Pattern](http://www.eaipatterns.com/), so we use the [Spring Boot](https://spring.io/projects/spring-boot) + [Spring Integration](https://spring.io/projects/spring-integration) in this application.